Algebraic-Programming/ALP/README.md

 reference backend and use standard debugging tools such as `valgrind` and `gdb`.

-If bugs appear in one backend but not another, it is likely you have found a bug in one of the backend implementations.
+If bugs appear in one backend but not another, it is likely you have found a bug in the former backend implementation.
 Please send a minimum working example (MWE) that demonstrates the bug to the maintainers, in one of the following
 ways:
-  1. raise it as an issue at https://gitee.com/CSL-ALP/graphblas/
+  1. raise it as an issue at (https://github.com/Algebraic-Programming/ALP/issues);
+  2. raise it as an issue at (https://gitee.com/CSL-ALP/graphblas/);
-  2. send the MWE to albertjan.yzelman@huawei.com
+  3. send the MWE to (mailto:albertjan.yzelman@huawei.com).

 # Development in ALP

 Your contributions to ALP/GraphBLAS would be most welcome.
-MRs can be contributed via gitee or any other git server the maintainers can access, or can be sent as an email; see above for the links.
+Merge or Pull Requests (MRs/PRs) can be contributed via Gitee and GitHub.
+See above for the links.

 For the complete development documentation, you should start from the [docs/README file](docs/README.md) and the related